 You’ve decided to foster!
 First, of all: I LOVE LOVE LOVE you for this.
 It might be one of the most fulfilling and patience-testing endeavors that I have ever done. lol Secondly, a disclaimer: I am not a dog behaviorist or trainer.
 My techniques and recommendations are from trial/error, doing lots of reading and watching other trainers.
 What works for my present and past dogs may not necessarily work for yours.
 I do adjust my techniques depending on the dog’s temperament and trainability.
-My techniques and modalities have changed greatly over the years as I have acquired more dogs; things I did in the past, I would never do again.
+My techniques and modalities have changed greatly over the years as I have acquired more fosters dogs; there are things I did in the past, I would never do again.
 My motto is: do what you can until you know better and when you know better, do better.

 Some people think fostering is just taking a dog in, housing it, feeding it and watering it until it leaves your house.
 While that is also very wonderful to get a dog off the streets or out of a cage at the shelter, I think the point of fostering is so much more than that– which is why I try not to foster more than one dog at a time.
 Not only are you now the dog’s shelter and safe space, you are the dog’s best chance at a forever home.
 Many dogs gets dumped because they aren’t trained (eye roll) and the owner doesn’t want to put in the effort.
-As a foster mom, I try to do basic training with all my foster doggies because it’s the best way to end the cycle so that they don’t end up back on the streets or abandoned at the local shelter after they get adopted from my house.
+As a foster mom, I try to do basic training with all my foster doggies because it’s the best way to end the cycle so that they don’t end up back on the streets or abandoned at the local shelter.

 Lastly, the way I see it: training/socializing a foster dog is like problem-solving.
 You encounter a behavioral issue and you figure out ways to resolve it.
 If it doesn’t work, don’t go thinking what is wrong with the dog, think about what you are not providing to help the dog succeed.
 For example, I had a super smart shepherd mix puppy.
 I am typically a very active person and thought that I could tire her out by taking her out on runs, bike rides, playing frisbee, playing tug-o-war for hours.
 However, no matter what I did or how much activity I piled on for her, she would still be destructive.
 After weeks of extra activities and a lot of frustration, I had to think outside the box of why she was still being so destructive and I realized that she as bored– not physically, but mentally.
 She was too smart and needed a job or needed to work her brain to tire her out as well.
 I ended up buying dog activity boards, snuffle mats (sensory stimulation with treats hidden) and making up a game of hide-and-seek with treats in the living room and……it worked!
 If I did one of these activities with her every couple days, she was well-behaved and stopped being destructive.
 Another resource I use is Vinny from Say It Once Dog Training.
 I like his techniques and have used a lot of it in training as well.
 I especially love his leash-walking tips and tricks!